 Motto: I'll work it out myself

 Visionary, direct and organised.
 Detailed planners.
 Strategic and challenging.
 Like to stretch themselves and their team members.
-Tend to like and offer independence to their team members but will expect success in return.
+Tend to like and offer independence to their team members but expect success in return.

 Forgive yourself for not always reaching your own high standards.

-The Buzz quiz was developed by icould partner David Hodgson to help teenagers make more informed course and career decisions, boost self-awareness and help us better understand each other.
+The Buzz Quiz was developed by Education and Employers' partner David Hodgson to help young people make more informed course and career decisions, boost self-awareness, and better understand others.